musikele/musikele.github.io/_drafts/how-to-integrate-a-django_select2-component-in-django-admin.md

 And what is **Django Admin**?
 It is a way to build admin consoles for models in your domain.
 It supports users, groups, permissions, inserts, updates, lists, custom actions, etc. I think that alone it is worth the price of the whole stack.
 The major downside is that you end up configuring it instead of programming.
 And, you'll spend a lot of time in their documentation.

+If you only have to add autocomplete on Model pages (like, the creation of an entity), [probably autocomplete_fields is enough](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields).
+But if you need something more specialized, like a custom form, probably you need to add select2 by yourself.
+(No, I couldn't find a way to re-use the same select2 component that is in django admin, sorry.)

 So, in order to integrate a select2 in django admin, here's the high level description of what to do:

 #### install django-select2